 Some exclusions on purchase categories may surprise you

 - Generous cash-back rate on groceries, dining, and entertainment: Earn 3% cash back on dining, entertainment, popular streaming services and at grocery stores, plus 1% on all other purchases.
 This is impressive with a card with no annual fee.
 Some no-annual-fee cards pay the same rate at just restaurants (perhaps along with purchases on travel, gas, or other categories), but it’s hard to find this combination.
-Even the premium Chase Sapphire Reserve travel card, which carries an annual fee of $550, doesn’t offer both.
+Even the premium Chase Sapphire Reserve travel card, which carries an annual fee of $550, doesn’t offer such a combination.

 - Unlimited earning potential within rewards categories: It’s not unusual for credit cards to offer bigger cash-back rewards in specific categories.
 What is not as typical is for those rewards to be unlimited, meaning with no caps on how much of your spending qualifies for the higher rate.